Seanny123/risk-thinking-work-sample/README.md

 ## Notes on Model Serving

 The model is served using ONNX on Fly.io using FastAPI.
+The Dockerfile and code is stored in `predictor/`.

 Given the terrible performance of the ML model, it felt futile to optimize for serving performance and to profile the current serving configuration.

 Given a better performing model, I would try to [optimize the FastAPI endpoint using Ray